MarcusSinclair/DataStructures/README.md

 # DataStructures
-My own implementations of data structures:
+My own implementations of data structures for learning and experimentation.

 ## TODO
 - [x] Arrays